 - The Fix: Learn what the messages are.
-Look, I can’t understand a word my dog tells me.
-But I know when she barks and then spins circles at the back door, she’s fixing to crap in the yard, soon as I open that door.
+Look, I can't understand a word my dog tells me.
+But I know when she barks and then spins circles at the back door, she's going to take a dump in the yard, soon as I open that door.
 You have to read a turkey the same way.
-A turkey that’s gobbling at you on the limb over and over but not flying down thinks you’re going to him.
+A turkey that's gobbling at you on the limb over and over but not flying down thinks you're going to him.
 A tom with hens may only gobble on occasion, or simply shock-gobble.
-He’s killable, but maybe not by calling him in, and maybe not even today.
-A lone, sub-dominant field bird might not gobble at all – but if he struts and drums, he thinks you’ve got a purty mouth.
+He's killable, but maybe not by calling him in, and maybe not even today.
+A lone, sub-dominant field bird might not gobble at all - but if he struts and drums, he likes you.
 Stick with him.

 - The Fix: Full-strut decoys.
 Ambush him at his roost.
 Slip up a ditch.
-Crawl behind a fan.
-Do something different, because you probably won’t call this bird in with standard hen yelps, even with a hen decoy.
+Do something different, because you probably won't call this bird in with standard hen yelps, even with a hen decoy.

-- The Fix: This one’s easy.
+- The Fix: This one's easy.
 Buy some calls, trim them to fit your mouth, and practice with them in your truck.
-If you can recreate but a basic yelp (watch this video to learn how), a mouth call will help your odds.
-Before long, you’ll grow to love the versatility and range of sounds you can get with various cuts of mouth calls – not to mention the room they’ll save in your turkey vest.
+If you can recreate but a basic yelp, a mouth call will help your odds.
+Before long, you'll grow to love the versatility and range of sounds you can get with various cuts of mouth calls - not to mention the room they'll save in your turkey vest.

 Contest calling is a measure of your skills at making the sounds.
 Calling turkeys - and much of turkey hunting in general - is a measure of applying those skills.
 A good hunter with a solid understanding of turkey behavior, a good spot to hunt and mediocre calling skills will obviously kill more turkeys than a calling phenom lacking practical hunting experience and a place to go.
 You don't see those two extreme ends of the spectrum in the spring woods very often, though.